dbaio/loganom/README.rst

 .. image:: https://badge.fury.io/py/loganom.svg
     :target: https://pypi.org/project/loganom/

-**loganom** is a tool that checks mail log files in search for anomalies.
+**loganom** is a tool that checks mail log files in search of anomalies.

 The first processor check postfix sasl authentication.

-Usually when an account is compromised, attackers use several machines from their botnets to send emails (spam/virus/phishing/etc) with that credential.
+Usually, when an account is compromised, attackers use several machines from their botnets to send emails (spam/virus/phishing/etc) with that credential.

-This can be observed when a user that usually connects from the same country, suddenly send emails from all around the world.
+This can be observed when a user who usually connects from the same country suddenly sends emails from worldwide.

 This is an *experimental* program.